-During the evening, Mars can be found in the southwest, Jupiter in the east, Uranus in the southeast, and Neptune in the south.
-Jupiter is the southwest and Uranus is in the west, at midnight.
-In the morning, Mercury, Venus, and Saturn are located in the southeast and Jupiter is in the northwest.
+During the evening, Venus can be found in the southwest, Uranus in the southeast, and Neptune in the south.
+Jupiter is the southeast and Uranus is in the west at midnight.
+In the morning, Mercury is located in the southeast, Mars in the south, Jupiter in the west, and Saturn in the southeast.

 in order to determine transit times of Jupiter’s central meridian by the Great Red Spot.
 Data on the Galilean satellites is available at

-The Ringed Planet leaves Virgo and enters Libra in early December.
-It rises at approximately 2:30 a.m. local time by the end of the month.
-Saturn is four degrees north of the Moon on December 10.
-Saturn’s rings are inclined by 19 degrees this month, the most since 2006.
+Saturn rises at approximately 3:30 a.m. local time by the end of the month.
+The Ringed Planet is occulted by the Moon from Antarctica on December 1 and December 29.
+Saturn’s rings are inclined by 21 degrees this month.
 For information on the five brightest satellites of Saturn, browse

-Uranus is located about five degrees southwest of the sixth-magnitude star 44 Piscium this month.
-Uranus resumes prograde (eastern) motion on December 13.
+Uranus is located about six degrees southwest of the fourth-magnitude star Delta Piscium this month.
+Uranus resumes direct or prograde (eastern) motion on December 18.

 Finder charts for Uranus and Neptune can be found at

-and page 50 of the September issue of Sky & Telescope.
+and on page 50 of the October issue of Sky & Telescope.
+See

-The dwarf planet Pluto is not visible this month.
+The dwarf planet Pluto is not visible again until next year.